pfsense/docs/source/certificates/using-easyrsa-certificates-in-2-x.rst

   -rw-r--r-- 1 root staff 688 Feb 3 2010 tester.csr
   -rw------- 1 root staff 887 Feb 3 2010 tester.key

-Cat the *.crt* and *.key* files, copying them into the GUI box (just the BEGIN/.../END block that includes the encoded version), then click **Save**.
+Cat the *.crt* and *.key* files, copying them into the webGUI box (just the BEGIN/.../END block that includes the encoded version), then click **Save**.

 Repeat that last process for every key to import.
-It is not required to have the user certificates in the GUI in order for clients to connect;
+It is not required to have the user certificates in the webGUI in order for clients to connect;
 They need only be there for use with the client export package.